leighrobertson512/blog/content/classes/2019-summer-alexa-games.md

 Camp Session
 August 12 - 15, 1 - 4pm

 Using Amazon's Alexa as the platform, campers will be pioneers in the world of VUI (Voice User Interface) by designing and building (coding) voice driven games.
-At the end of the week, they will publish their game so we all can play!
+They will then learn how to share their game with the world!

 ## Instructors